geometerio/geometrics/README.md

 end
 ```

-You can see an application trace that extends throughout an entire live view session
+You can see an application trace that extends throughout an entire live view session.

 ![Honeycomb Trace Exmample](guides/assets/Honeycomb Trace Example.png)